 They are particularly good for healthy and delicious Tomato Sauces.
 They suggest that you select varieties with fewer seeds and a firm meaty texture.

 5 Tomato Varieties To Grow

 - Polish Linguisa

 - Amish Paste

-If you’re overwhelmed by the choices available for growing Heirloom Tomatoes this simple chart will help you decide which ones to grow and how to use them!
-Be sure to Pin!
+If you’re overwhelmed by the choices available for growing Heirloom Tomatoes this excellent chart from love and lemons will help you decide which to grow and how to use them.

 We had no idea that there were so many varieties and they have listed those that are best for sandwiches and in salads.
 You will be a Tomato Connoisseur in no time at all.
 Want more?
 Learn how to grow Potatoes in barrels here